Engee documentation

 • Tuple{Int, Float64, Vector{Int}} — signal data types;

-You can create bus objects through functions or set the bus type as a variable to use it in block settings.
-To simplify working with bus types, functions that extract names, data types and dimensions are available:
+You can create bus objects through functions or set the bus type as a variable to use in block settings.
+To simplify working with bus types, functions are available that extract names, data types, and dimensions.:

 get_names_types_dims(::Type{BusSignal{Names, Types, Dimensions}}) where {Names, Types, Dimensions}